cspjst/CONTRACT/background.md

 - **102–109** (8 values) — Sparse connection state errors (e.g., `ECONNABORTED`, `ESHUTDOWN`)
 - **117–124** (8 values) — Async I/O and recovery-related codes (mostly unused)

 These gaps reflect historical divergence between BSD, System V, and POSIX, as well as reserved space that was never standardised.
-Ergo, the non-contiguity is not a defect, but rather a consequence of incremental, consensus-driven development.
+Therefore, the non-contiguity is not a defect, but rather a consequence of incremental, consensus-driven development.

 ## Conclusion